 - - - - - - - - - - - - - - - - - - - - -

-DRAFT RULING
+APPROVED RULING

-If this draft Ruling has been emailed to you it is to be treated as ‘read-only’.
-You should send any suggested amendments as a separate Word document. **please delete this box and DRAFT once document is in approved form**

-His Honour Mr Justice Richard Smith Friday, 9 June 2023
+The Honourable Mr Justice Richard Smith Friday, 9 June 2023

 (15:41 pm)

-Ruling by HIS HONOUR MR JUSTICE RICHARD SMITH
+Ruling by THE HONOURABLE MR JUSTICE RICHARD SMITH

-I'm going to give you, now, my ruling from Wednesday.

 On Wednesday afternoon I heard further from the parties concerning consequential matters arising from my judgment on the merits handed down remotely on 26 May 2023.

-By that judgment I dismissed all the claims brought by the claimant, Henderson and Jones, against the five remaining defendants, those claims comprising multiple claims for breach of directors' duties, knowing assistance, negligence and unlawful conspiracy.
+By that judgment, I dismissed all the claims brought by the claimant, Henderson and Jones, against the five remaining defendants, those claims comprising multiple claims for breach of directors' duties, knowing assistance, negligence and unlawful conspiracy.
 It fell to me then to consider the consequences of my judgment in terms of costs and interest.
 I gave my order then with, given the hour, reasons to follow.
 These are those reasons.

-At the outset there was no dispute between the parties as to the following matters: 1) that the defendants should have their costs of these proceedings; 2) that the claimant should make a payment on account; 3) the judgment should have pre-judgment interests on their costs; and 4) that the defendant should have post-judgment interest at the statutory rate.
+At the outset there was no dispute between the parties as to the following matters: 1) that the defendants should have their costs of these proceedings; 2) that the claimant should make a payment on account of those costs; 3) the defendants should have pre-judgment interests on their costs; and 4) that the defendants should have post-judgment interest at the statutory rate.

-The parties did differ on the following matters: 1) whether the defendants should have their costs on the indemnity basis, as they contended, or the standard basis as the claimant contended; 2) whether the amount of the payment on account by the claimant to the defendants were 80 per cent of their incurred costs as most of the defendants contended, or 50 per cent as the claimant contended; 3) the rate of pre-judgment interest, whether 4 per cent as the defendants all contended, or some lesser figure or range of figures as the claimant contended; 4) when post-judgment interest should start to run, whether from the date of my order for the payment of costs as the defendants contended or the conclusion of any detailed assessment as the claimant contended, and finally, 5) the timing of whatever payment on account I might order.
+The parties did differ on the following matters: 1) whether the defendants should have their costs on the indemnity basis, as they contended, or the standard basis as the claimant contended; 2) whether the amount of the payment on account by the claimant to the defendants should be 80 per cent of incurred costs as most of the defendants contended, or 50 per cent as the claimant contended; 3) the rate of pre-judgment interest, whether 4 per cent as the defendants all contended, or some lesser figure or range of figures as the claimant contended; 4) when post-judgment interest should start to run, whether from the date of my order for the payment of costs as the defendants contended or the conclusion of any detailed assessment as the claimant contended, and finally, 5) the timing of whatever payment on account I might order.

 Turning to the basis of assessment first, whether indemnity or standard, the starting point is that costs should be awarded on the standard basis, but indemnity costs may be appropriate where there is something in the conduct of the parties or the circumstances of the case or both that takes the situation out of the norm.
 I was referred by the parties to various authorities concerning the relevant considerations for the court as to whether a matter does or does not fall outside the norm so as to warrant or not an award of costs on the indemnity basis.

-As to those, the first and second defendants relied on Clutterbuck and HSBC [2015] EWHC 3233 Chancery at 16 to 17 for the proposition that in the ordinary course costs should be awarded on the indemnity basis at the end of an unsuccessful fraud trial.
+As to those, the first and second defendants relied on Clutterbuck v HSBC plc [2015] EWHC 3233 (Ch) (at [16] to [17]) for the proposition that, in the ordinary course, costs should be awarded on the indemnity basis at the end of an unsuccessful fraud trial.
 The issue in that case arose following a discontinuance but the first and second defendants say it makes no difference to the principle.

-Given that the claim here was that D1 and D2 were dishonest and conspired with others to cause harm to creditors, it was said that the claim failed in its entirety and was not a close-run thing.
-The defendant's position ought to be reflected, therefore, in an indemnity costs order.
+Given that the claim here was that D1 and D2 were dishonest and conspired with others to cause harm to creditors and, it was said, the claim failed in its entirety and was not a close-run thing, the defendant’s position ought to be reflected in an indemnity costs order.